Utsira/Soda/README.md

   + `title` - the title of the button, will be prepended to the user's list selection.
 A downward-facing triangle is automatically prepended to the title to indicate that a dropdown menu is available
   + `defaultNo` - the list item selected by default, same as `Soda.List`.
 If you omit this, there will be no selection by default, and the text "Select from list" will be appended to the button's label.

+####  `Soda.Slider`

+A slider.
+Sliders can be integer or floating point, can have an optional set of "snap points" that the value will snap to, support tapping either side of the handle for fine +/- adjustments, and at drag speeds of less than 1 pixel delta have a cubic relation to touch allowing for up to 1 in 20,000 accuracy.
+They can be any length (default to 300 pixels).
+Callback is triggered on touch ended.

+Attributes:

+* `min`, `max` - number, required.
+The minimum and maximum values for the slider
+* `start` - number.
+Start point of slider.
+Omit to start at minimum.
+* `snapPoints` - table of numbers.
+Points between min and max that the slider will snap to, eg `snapPoints = {0, 100}`
+* `decimalPlaces` - integer.
+Sets the number of decimal places of floating point sliders.
+Omit this to default to an integer slider.

 #### `Soda.TextEntry`

 A text entry field with a touchable cursor, and scrolling if the input is too long for the field.
-Additional arguments:
+Additional attributes:

   + `default` - string.
 Default text that can be overwritten by the user.